federicodangelo/SimpleCompiler/README.md

 Both programs can parse / execute the same scripts in the same syntax.

-The source code is in spanish, sorry!
+The C version of the code is in spanish, but I have recently translated most of the C# version to english.

 Here is an example of the kind of scripts that it supports:
 ```C